qcx201/learning/README.md

 # Here is where we learn 🧠🙌

-Welcome friends.
+Curious people welcome.

 ## Resources

 A collection of free self-learning resources.
+Also check out [ParetoPy](https://github.com/websitenotavailable/ParetoPy), a similar self-learning repository for Python workshop at Uppsala University.

 ### Python and Programming